What Is Considered a “Reasonable Person” When It Comes to Negligence?

 Breach of duty means failure to do your duty, either by doing something you shouldn’t do or by failing to do something you should do.
 Failing to turn on your windshield wipers while driving during a rainstorm is an example.
 You breach your duty of care when your behavior fails to meet the standard set by a “reasonable person” as defined by the applicable standard of care.

 “Damages” means losses, both tangible and intangible.
-They include economic damages, such as medical expenses and lost earnings, as well as non-economic damages, such as emotional distress.
+They include economic damages, such as medical expenses and lost earnings, as well as non-economic damages, such as pain and suffering.
 In some cases, they include punitive damages.
 Economic damages are relatively easy to prove, while proving non-economic damages can immerse you into a dispute about how much your subjective suffering is worth.

 The “reasonable person” figures in here when the defendant accuses the plaintiff of failing to mitigate their damages.
 An example of this would be if you failed to follow your doctor’s instructions, thereby causing your medical condition to deteriorate and doubling your medical expenses.
 Why should the defendant pay for damages that you could have avoided with the exercise of reasonable care?